Session Type(s): Panel

 A sought after speaker and trainer, Carr’s writing has also appeared on TheRoot.com, BET.com, Ebony.com and Feminist.com.
 She is a contributor on The SPIN: All Women’s Media Panel and has appeared on NewsOne, Fox News Live, MSNBC and several other media outlets.

 A native Nevadan, A’shanti holds a Bachelor’s Degree in Political Science and a Master’s of Science Degree in Industrial and Organizational Psychology with an emphasis on leadership development and women in leadership.
-A’shanti was featured as a political influencer in CQ Roll Call Magazine and has recently appeared on TV One’s NewsOne Now with Roland Martin.
+A’shanti was named a political influencer by CQ Roll Call Magazine, designated a top woman of color in policy by Walker’s Legacy, and called a

 Other sessions: How to Run for Office for Female Leaders